AlessandroKE/AlessandroKE/README.md

 Welcome to my GitHub page

-Hello, I am 4th-year Computer Systems Engineering student passionate about programming and problem-solving.
-I have diverse skills in various programming languages and web technologies.
+I'm a Computer Systems Engineering graduate passionate about programming and problem-solving.
+Skilled in PHP, JavaScript, HTML, and CSS, I build APIs and develop both mobile and web applications.
-My foundation includes proficiency in PHP, JavaScript, C++, Python, HTML, and CSS.
-I have hands-on experience building dynamic and interactive web applications, utilizing the power of PHP and JavaScript.
-Additionally, my knowledge of C++ and Python allows me to develop efficient and robust software solutions.

    <p align="left">
       <a href="https://github.com/AlessandroKE?tab=followers">